 - 4.7.1.
-The Headteacher and the Business Site Manager should liaise with the DSL so that any relevant activities or procedures will improve child protection. - 4.7.2.
+The Headteacher and the Business Site Manager should liaise with the DSL so that any relevant activities or procedures will improve child protection.
+Examples are:-

+- First Aid

+- Trips

+- Coaching activities

+- E-safety - 4.7.2.
 Policies relating to safeguarding and child protection should make reference to health and safety issues as appropriate.